 Call for Submission

-- Starting with ISC'21, the IO500 now follows a two-staged approach.
-First, there will be a two-week stabilization period during which we encourage the community to verify that the benchmark runs properly.
-During this period the benchmark will be updated based upon feedback from the community.
+- Since ISC'21, the IO500 follows a two-staged approach.
+First, there will be a two-week stabilization period during which we encourage the community to verify that the benchmark runs properly on a variety of storage systems.
+During this period the benchmark may be updated based upon feedback from the community.
+The final benchmark will then be released.
 We expect that runs compliant with the rules made during the stabilization period will be valid as a final submission unless a significant defect is found.

 - We are now creating a more detailed schema to describe the hardware and software of the system under test and provide the first set of tools to ease capturing of this information for inclusion with the submission.
 Further details will be released on the submission page.

 - We are evaluating the inclusion of optional test phasaes for additional key workloads - split easy/hard find phases, 4KB and 1MB random read/write phases, and concurrent metadata operations.
 This is called an extended run.
 At the moment, we collect the information to verify that additional phases do not significaantly impact the results of a standard run and an extended run to facilitate comparisons between the existing and new benchmark phases.
 In a future release, we may include some or all of these results as part of the standard benchmark.
 The extended results are not currently included in the scoring of any ranked list.